cilium/cilium/Documentation/security/network/proxy/envoy.rst

   }]

-A policy can be imported into cilium using ''cilium policy import'', after which another call to ''cilium endpoint list'' confirms that ingress policy is now in place on the server.
+A policy can be imported into cilium using ''cilium policy import'', after which another call to ''cilium-dbg endpoint list'' confirms that ingress policy is now in place on the server.
 If the above policy was saved to a file cass-allow-all.json, one would run:

 .. code-block:: shell-session

-    $ cilium policy import cass-allow-all.json
+    $ cilium-dbg policy import cass-allow-all.json
     Revision: 1
-    $ cilium endpoint list
+    $ cilium-dbg endpoint list
     ENDPOINT   POLICY (ingress)   POLICY (egress)   IDENTITY   LABELS (source:key[=value])   IPv6                 IPv4            STATUS
                ENFORCEMENT        ENFORCEMENT
     2987       Enabled            Disabled          31423      container:id=cass-server      f00d::a0b:0:0:bab    10.11.51.247    ready